-(supported by Joint Staff Functional Control Boards) as an ongoing governance mechanism is undoubtedly a step in the right direction-although there is evidence from our interviews that the process is not yet as agile as it needs to be.
+The associated need is for CBA and AoA governance processes that can respond quickly to the need for such adjustments.
+The establishment of the SAG (supported by Joint Staff Functional Control Boards) as an ongoing governance mechanism is undoubtedly a step in the right direction-although there is evidence from the study team interviews that the process is not yet as agile as it needs to be.
 For example, it is not clear to what extent the SAG can, on its own authority, redirect the execution of an AoA along lines that deviate from the boundaries established by a validated ICD.
 If the impacts of real-world change can be accommodated only by restarting the JCIDS process from scratch, they are unlikely to be considered at all.